How to Run Properly

 No list of running tips is complete without covering your stride and foot motion.
 Your stride will be defined by your height and the length of your legs, but you should never feel like you’re stretching or shortening your steps.

 At the same time, you need to ensure that you are landing on the bulb of your feet.
-Striking with your heels or toes may both produce long-term health complications.
+Hitting the ground with your heels or toes may both produce long-term health complications.
 Instead, try to avoid this by landing midfoot and pushing yourself off the ground in one quick motion.

 Knees and Feet Aligned

 The bottom of your feet is the part that pushes you off the ground.
-When you run, the bottom of your feet should be aligned perfectly with your knee.
-This will help improve efficiency and reduce the chances of rolling an ankle or suffering a similar injury.
+When you run, the bottom of your feet should be aligned perfectly with your knee when your foot strikes the ground.
+This will help improve efficiency and prevent injury by rolling your ankle or suffering something similar.

 You’ll also want to avoid lifting your knee too high or shuffling your feet.
 Instead, try to find a balance that allows you to move each foot without dragging or making your steps too long.